BSc, MA, GradDip, DClinPsy, CPsychol

 She received her doctorate in clinical psychology from Canterbury Christ Church University and is an accredited mentalization-based therapist, a mindfulness-based cognitive therapist, and a group work practitioner trained at the Institute of Group Analysis.
 She is chartered with the British Psychological Society and registered with the Health Care Professionals Council.

 Connie’s therapeutic approach is collaborative, empathic and person-centred.
 She formulates individually tailored treatment plans, taking into account each individual's presenting difficulties, treatment choice and the evidence base for psychological therapies.
-She regularly draws on mentalisation-based therapy, psychodynamic theory, cognitive and dialectical behavioural approaches to provide a safe therapeutic space and support clients in making the changes that they wish to make.
+She regularly draws on schema therapy, mentalisation and psychodynamic approaches to help with personal and relational difficulties, and uses cognitive and dialectical behavioural interventions to support clients in building their coping skills and resilience.
+She aims to provide a safe therapeutic space and support clients in making the changes that they wish to make.

-She is experienced in working with adolescents and adults with mild to severe difficulties, including anxiety, depression, personality problems, self-destructive patterns, emotional intensity, trauma and complex psychosocial problems.
-She can also help with concerns around identity, relationships, adjustment to illness, challenging life events, stress, work-related issues, and a wish for personal development.
-Connie can offer short-term and long-term therapy in English and German.
+Connie is experienced in working with adults and adolescents with mild to severe difficulties, including anxiety, depression, emotional and interpersonal difficulties, trauma, and loss.
+She can also help with concerns around self-esteem, relationships, adjustment to illness, challenging life events, work-related issues, and a wish for personal development.